BeeDrHU/operating_systems/bounded_buffers/readme.md

     ### Files:

-        -first_try.cpp: This is the C++ file that contains a version of the Producer-Consumer problem that has a Producer limitation. the CSCI331ProjectTwo.cpp file was updated based on this code.
+        -first_try.cpp: This is the C++ file that contains a version of the Producer-Consumer problem that has a Producer limitation.
+The bounded_buffer_semaphore.cpp file was updated based on this code.

         -bounded_buffer_semaphore.cpp: This is the main C++ file that contains the code for the Producer-Consumer problem with semaphores.